Azure/azure-sdk-for-js/sdk/edgezones/arm-edgezones/README.md

 ## Key concepts

-### MicrosoftEdgeZones
+### EdgeZonesClient

-`MicrosoftEdgeZones` is the primary interface for developers using the Azure MicrosoftEdgeZones client library.
-Explore the methods on this client object to understand the different features of the Azure MicrosoftEdgeZones service that you can access.
+`EdgeZonesClient` is the primary interface for developers using the Azure EdgeZones client library.
+Explore the methods on this client object to understand the different features of the Azure EdgeZones service that you can access.

 ## Troubleshooting